ropenttd/suds/README.txt

  be handy when you want to command a server from a different channel or from private message.
  Commands marked with * require being opped or trusted (depending on allowOps).
- Commands marked with ^ only work if the server's local setting is True.
+ Commands marked with ^ require ofs installed at the server and also a valid ofslocation setting.

  There are also 2 ingame commands:
  !admin             - sends a message to irc requesting admins look at the server